phil-rice/Phils-Blog/_posts/2015-11-28-Real-World-Play-Testing-Part-2.markdown

       ToHex(-1) mustEqual ("ff")
     }
     "return a hex string which is the digest of the byte array it is passed" in {
-    	ToHex(Array[Byte](0xFF, 0x30, 0x5, 0xc, 0x80, 0xFF)) mustEqual ("ff30050c80ff")
+       ToHex(Array[Byte](0xFF,0x30,0x5,0xc,0x80,0xFF)) mustEqual ("ff30050c80ff")
     }
   }
 }
 {% endhighlight %}

-Well that's the caculations tested.
-To be fair the Digester test requires the ToHex code to work, which is often a bad thing for a Unit test.
-I'm happy with though: ToHex mostly only exists so that Digester can do it's job
+Unfortunately the Digester test requires the ToHex code to work, which is often a bad thing for a Unit test.
+I'm happy with it though: ToHex mostly only exists so that
+Digester can do it's job, and is very simple

 Running the tests shows us an error in the HelloWorldSpec.
 There is a line that requires the page to return the exact text 'Hello World', rather than contain it.
-Since we want to totally change this class, I'm going to delete it!
+Since we have totally changed this class, and that test has no business logic captured in it, I delete it.

 ##View tests

 It actually takes a little bit of work to make the view tests.
 The big problem is the internationalisation.
+I don't want the view tests to depend on the values in the
+Messages file, as that is very likely to change, thus I will be using my own Messages for the test rather than anything provided automagically by the Play framework.
-I don't want the view tests to depend on the values in the Messages file, as that is very likely to change.
-The view tests are going to look like this when we finish
+ I also want to be able to rip content out of HTML, and will need some tools to do this.
+The view tests are going to look like this when we finish.
+ The xml ripping code is in 'ViewSpec' which we will see shortly

 {% highlight scala %}
 class IndexViewSpec extends ViewSpec {

-  implicit val messages = MessagesForTest("notary.text" -> "TextToBeNotarised", "digest.title" -> "DigestTitle")
+  implicit val messages = MessagesForTest(
+     "notary.text" -> "TextToBeNotarised",
+     "digest.title" -> "DigestTitle")

-  def getContent(digest: Option[String], form: Form[String] = NotaryController.NotaryForm.inputForm): Elem =
+  def getContent(digest: Option[String], form: Form[String] =
+    NotaryController.NotaryForm.inputForm): Elem =
+       XML.loadString(views.html.page.notary.index.render(
-    XML.loadString(views.html.page.notary.index.render(digest, form, messages, NotaryController.notaryCss).body)
+                         digest, form, messages, NotaryController.notaryCss).body)

   "The index view with None as digest" should {
     "hide the digest class" in {